HenryBlake/HenryBlake/README.md

-# Hi there! 👋 I'm Henry Blake, a Junior Developer
+# Hi there! 👋 I'm Qihan Wang, a Junior Developer

 I'm passionate about **Web Development, Mobile Development, and Game Design & Development**.
 Currently, I'm learning and improving my skills while actively looking for professional opportunities in these areas. 🚀